inutano/cwl-metrics/docs/README.md

 ![RUN CWL](images/run-cwl2.png)

-Container virtualization to improve portability of the software tools are being used everywhere: in the field of Bioinformatics/Computational biology, where a number of data analysis tools for many study purposes are implemented and distributed as open source, the containers are helping users to keep their data analysis environment.
-The newly raising community standard [Common Workflow Language (CWL)](https://www.commonwl.org) is also contributing to make it easy to run a set of tools, workflow, anywhere.
+Container virtualization technology to improve portability of software tools is getting popular everywhere: also in the field of Bioinformatics/Computational biology, where a number of data analysis tools for many study purposes are implemented and distributed as open source software, the containers are helping people to maintain their data analysis environment.
+The new community standard [Common Workflow Language (CWL)](https://www.commonwl.org) is also contributing to make it easy to share workflows, a set of tools packaged in containers.

-In the era of the big genomic data, researchers need more machines as much more data is coming.
-Making tools and workflows portable also encourages a use of cloud computing services which users can use on-demand flexible computational environments.
+In the era of big genomic data, researchers need more machines as much more data is coming.
+This situation pushes to make tools and workflows portable to use cloud computing services which offer on-demand flexible computational environments.
 However, to optimize the use of cloud environments users have to know which cloud instance is the best for their purposes - based on the resource usage metrics of tools and workflows.

 [CWL-metrics](https://github.com/inutano/cwl-metrics) is a framework to collect and analyze computational resource usage of workflow runs based on the CWL.
 CWL-metrics launches a daemon process to catch `cwltool` processes, [Telegraf](https://github.com/influxdata/telegraf) to collect the resource usage via docker API, and [Elasticsearch](https://github.com/elastic/elasticsearch) to store the collected data in.